microcks/microcks-testcontainers-go/README.md

 The `testResult` gives you access to all details regarding success of failure on different test cases.

+In addition, you can use the `MessagesForTestCase()` function to retrieve the messages exchanged during the test.

 ### Advanced features with MicrocksContainersEnsemble

 The `MicrocksContainer` referenced above supports essential features of Microcks provided by the main Microcks container.